 A subject experiencing an increase in disease activity secondary to OCS tapering may increase the dose up to a maximum of the baseline OCS therapy dose from Week 8 up to Week 40 without the subject being considered a non-responder for subsequent assessments of disease activity.
-Subjects who require OCS dose above their baseline level may continue in the study but will be considered non-responders for subsequent assessments of disease activity.
+Subjects who require OCS dose above their baseline level may continue in the study but could be considered non-responders for subsequent assessments of disease activity (details are defined in the SAP).